Venice YMCA winter sports offered

 Register: At the YMCA front desk or at swflymca.org up until Dec.
 8.

 Practices begin the week of Dec.
 10 on Tues. or Thurs. evenings.
 Games will be held on Saturday mornings from Jan.
-18 - Feb.
+18 to Feb.
 22 at Wellfield Park multi-purpose fields 3 and 4.

 Youth Basketball League